-If you watched the TV adaptation of What We Do in the Shows (2019) [Jemaine Clement] then you will have learned how fatal a swift opening of the front door.
+If you watched the TV adaptation of What We Do in the Shows (2019) [Jemaine Clement] then you will have learned how fatal a swift opening of the front door is.
 Frank Langella’s Dracula met a similar fate to the Baron in Dracula (1979) [John Badham], as well as Max Schrek’s Nosferatu in Nosferatu (1922) [F. W. Murnau].
-For the most stubborn vampires, this method may require you to tow them out of a forest and into the desert sun a la John Carpenter’s Vampires (1998).
+For the most stubborn vampires, this method may require you to tow them out of a forest and into the desert sun, John Carpenter’s Vampires (1998) style.

 Method 4: The slice of life